Lekgalameetse Provincial Park

+Lekgalameetse Provincial Park is a conserved mountain wilderness of 18,718 ha in the northern Drakensberg of Limpopo Province, South Africa.
+The reserve entrance is 5 km by dirt road from Ofcolaco.
+Indigenous forest and mixed woodland occupy the valleys, while the mountain crests are covered in grassland.
+In the north the Park is contiguous with the Wolkberg Wilderness Area.

+Amenities and access

-Lekgalameetse Provincial Park is a conserved mountain wilderness of 18,718 ha, situated west of Ofcolaco and Trichardtsdal in the northern Drakensberg of Limpopo Province, South Africa.
-It was envisaged by the Lebowa government during the 1980s as a 25,000 ha reserve called The Downs Nature Reserve, which would cater recreational activities, camping and hiking.
+During the 1980s it was envisaged by the Lebowa government as a 25,000 ha reserve called The Downs Nature Reserve, which would cater recreational activities, camping and hiking.
+Since 2001 it is managed by the Limpopo Tourism and Parks Board.
 Current amenities include self-catering accommodation, a bush camp with log cabins beside a stream, farmhouses serving as guest houses, and a camp for school outings.
+It is situated west of Ofcolaco and Trichardtsdal, which are accessed from the R36 route.
+Four-wheel drive vehicles can also reach it via Orrie Baragwanath Pass, which traverses the Park from west to east.